The

 Data quality

-We take steps to ensure that the personal information we collect is accurate, up to date and complete.
+We take steps to ensure that the personal information we collect is accurate, up-to-date and complete.
 These steps include correcting personal information that is inaccurate, out-of-date, incomplete, irrelevant or misleading when it is reasonable to do so.

 Regular audits and quality inspections are conducted to ensure the accuracy and integrity of information is checked regularly and any systemic data quality issues are identified and resolved promptly.